MN LEND Manual

 • Reading, viewing, or listening to supplemental materials on NDD/Leadership

-• Presenting to communities (if not an integral part of your project)
+• Presenting to communities (if this is not an integral part of your team project)

-• Attending LEND, ICI, and AUCD-related networking and social events and conferences
+• Attending LEND, ICI, and AUCD-related networking, trainings, staff meetings, social events and conferences

 Professional Development